 We are planning to return to our usual ways of teaching this autumn including on-campus activities for your course.
 However, it's still unclear what the government requirements on social distancing and other restrictions might be, so please keep an eye on our Covid-19 pages for further updates as we get closer to the start of the autumn term.

 In addition to the University's standard entry requirements, you should have:

-The course is designed to equip its graduates to progress to a post-graduate programme offering QTS and therefore the expectation is that applicants will possess the necessary qualifications before commencing the degree.
+The course is designed to equip you to progress to a postgraduate programme offering QTS and therefore the expectation is that you possess the necessary qualifications before commencing the degree.

 The degree may be accelerated, but it offers full access to all of the University’s sports, social, and scholarly networks as well as expert careers and other advice, including support for disabilities and recognised special educational needs.
 Opportunities to work and study abroad may be available within the programme.
 Whether work or social, opportunities for collaborations across our diverse student body will make your experience at London Met unforgettable.

 Any university-level qualifications or relevant experience you gain prior to starting university could count towards your course at London Met.
 Find out more about applying for Accreditation of Prior Learning (APL).

 To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
 If you require a Student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.